- Folklore and Tradition

 - Sunday morning: blessing at the Chapel, taking down of the relics of Saint Roh, stop at the memorial to remember those who have died in the war

-- Sunday afternoon, 1.30 pm: start of the procession at the "Chant des Oiseaux" location
+- Sunday afternoon, at 1.30 pm: start of the procession at the "Chant des Oiseaux" location

 - Monday morning: mass, procession towards the maladrie